 4. How can I help my neighborhood beautify our esplanades and other public spaces?

-The Planning and Development Department is available to help communities with issues such as deed restrictions, minimum lot size applications and other neighborhood initiatives, including helping fund improvement projects through the Neighborhood Matching Grant Program (NMGP).
-More information about NMGP can be found on the Planning website athttp://www.houstontx.gov/parks/adoptedparks.html.
+The Department of Neighborhoods is available to help communities with issues such as deed restrictions, minimum lot size applications and other neighborhood initiatives, including helping fund improvement projects through the Neighborhood Matching Grant Program (NMGP).
+More information about NMGP can be found on the Department of Neighborhoods website at https://www.houstontx.gov/ips/matching-grant.html.

 5. Where can I find information about crime statistics in my neighborhood?

 The Houston Police Department keeps current data about crime throughout the City and makes this information available online athttps://mycity.houstontx.gov/crime/.
 Please feel free to use this resource, and if you have specific questions or concerns about crime in your neighborhood, please contact my office.

 6. How can I schedule a visit to City Hall for my class, scout troop or other interested group?

 City Council meetings are held most Tuesday afternoons at 1:30 p.m. and Wednesday mornings at 9:00 a.m. and are open to the public.
 Tuesday afternoons are generally public session, where constituents and residents are given the opportunity to address City Council.
 During the Wednesday morning sessions, Council Members and the Mayor vote on agenda items.
 Free guided tours of City Hall are available on weekdays.
 For more information or to make a reservation, please visit https://www.houstontx.gov/cao/cityhalltours.html.

 You do not need to schedule a visit to either session through my office, but if your group is planning on attending a Council session, please let me know!
 If, however, a member of your group would like to speak at the Council Public Session, you must sign up ahead of time with the City Secretary’s office.
 They can be reached at 832.393.1100.